-As part of the winding-up process, a claims process has been conducted pursuant to which any claims against the Corporation that are identified will be resolved.
+As part of the winding-up process, a claims process has been conducted pursuant to which any claims against the Corporation that are identified were resolved.
 Refer to section 1 (Preface - Liquidation Claims Process) for a description of the proofs of claim filed in response to ACE's claims processs.
-The contingent liabilities described in sections 1 and 3.1 of this MD&A relating to GST indemnity agreements may impact the amount and timing of distributions to shareholders.
-In addition, there could be other contingent liabilities that ACE is not currently aware of, and any such contingent liabilities could impact the amount and timing of distributions to shareholders.
+In addition, there could be other contingent liabilities that ACE is not currently aware of or that could arise in connection with the remaining liquidation and dissolution steps of ACE, and any such contingent liabilities could impact the amount and timing of distributions to shareholders.